A-Level Economics Market Failure Revision Notes

 Master A-Level Economics Market Failure using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Market failure occurs when the allocation of goods and services by a free market is not efficient.
-This can lead to a loss of economic welfare and is often due to issues like externalities, public goods, and information asymmetry.
+This can lead to a net loss of economic welfare, meaning that resources are not being used to their fullest potential.

 Key Concepts

-- 1Externalities: Costs or benefits that affect third parties not involved in a transaction.
+- 3Externalities are costs or benefits that affect third parties not involved in a transaction.

-- 3Information Asymmetry: Situations where one party has more or better information than the other, causing market inefficiencies.
+- 4Information asymmetry occurs when one party in a transaction has more or better information than the other.

 Simple Explanation